How Map-to-Map Transitions Work (Beware of the Transition Trap!)

 Activation Prompt: When you enter the area where a transit point can be activated, an "Interact" prompt appears on your screen.

-Starting the Transition: Pressing the interaction key (default is F) initiates the transition phase.
+Starting the Transition: Press and hold the interaction key a few seconds (default is F) to initiate the transition phase.

 Transition to the other map: After the usual queuing and loading screens, you will spawn in.